Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Preliminaries

 We now assess what conditions have to be satisfied for a sub-solar mass star on a mildly eccentric orbit to undergo RLO with orbits compatible with QPE observations.
 The requirement is $R_* \gtrsim R_{\rm L} \simeq 0.5a(1-e) (M_*/M_{\rm BH})^{1/3}$.
 Using $R_* \simeq R_\odot (M_*/M_\odot)^{0.8}$ for low-mass stars and expressing the semi-major axis $a$ in terms of the orbital period the constraint becomes

-Equation \ref{eq:ecc} implies stellar orbits with eccentricities of $e \sim 1/2$ for QPE systems if the donor star is indeed a low mass main sequence star.
-More precisely, any QPE produced by a low mass star with $M_* \lesssim 0.5 M_\odot$ (see \S \ref{sec:unstable}) must satisfy $(1-e)^{3/2} P_{10} \lesssim 0.46$ so in our model QPEs with $P \gtrsim 5$ hrs necessarily require stars on mildly eccentric orbits simply to undergo RLO.
+Equation \ref{eq:ecc} implies stellar orbits with eccentricities of $e \sim 1/2$ for QPE systems if the donor star is indeed a low-mass main-sequence star.
+More precisely, any QPE produced by a low mass star with $M_* \lesssim 0.5 M_\odot$ (see \S \ref{sec:unstable}) must satisfy $(1-e)^{3/2} P_{10} \lesssim 0.46$ so in our model QPE systems with orbital period $P \gtrsim 5$ hrs necessarily require stars on mildly eccentric orbits simply to undergo RLO.
 In \S \ref{sec:origin} we discuss the origin the stellar orbits through a variant of the widely studied process of the tidal breakup of binaries \citep{hills88_tidal_breakup}.

 For the modest eccentricities considered in this paper, the {\em initial} mass-transfer rate as the star first undergoes RLO due to pericenter decay $\dot{r}_{\rm p}$ by GW emission is given by